Real music Radio is honored to have Kandy Apple Redd as our September Artist of the Month!

 So…from Toronto to the DMV and from New York to London, get ready for more cause “KAR’s Comin”

-Get yours today by clicking here
+Get your copy of their hot new single today by clicking here

 Other Links to check out

 Billboards Across the US